Start your research here:

 Library databases (also known as "indexes") identify articles published on a particular topics.
 In addition to journal articles, many databases will also identify book chapters, dissertations, and other reports.

-We have two databases specific to sociology content:
+We have several databases specific to sociology content:

 Pro Tip: Search Sociological Abstracts and ProQuest Sociology simultaneously by using the ProQuest "change databases" option at the top of the screen to select multiple databases.